lsds/intravisor/runtime/musl-lkl/lkl/Documentation/driver-api/gpio/consumer.rst

 This document describes the consumer interface of the GPIO framework.
 Note that it describes the new descriptor-based interface.
-For a description of the deprecated integer-based GPIO interface please refer to legacy.rst.
+For a description of the deprecated integer-based GPIO interface please refer to gpio-legacy.txt.

 Guidelines for GPIOs consumers